Accurate projected augmented wave datasets for BaFe$_2$As$_2$: Method and Calculation Details

 In principle, one can approach all-electron accuracy with pseudopotential or PAW methods by including more semi-core orbitals into valence orbitals, but in practice it is prohibitively difficult to do so for the ultrasoft pseudopotential method.
-Nevertheless, this process is practical with Bl\"{o}ch's PAW method \cite{bloch_paw}.
+However, this process is practical with Bl\"{o}ch's PAW method \cite{bloch_paw}.
 For this study, we follow the slightly modified recipe by Kresse {\it et al.} \cite{vasp_paw}, as implemented in the PWSCF package \cite{PWSCF}.
-The valence orbitals (including the semi-core orbitals) included in the datasets are listed in TABLE \ref{TAB_semicore}, compared with previous pseudopotentials.
+The valence orbitals (including the semi-core orbitals) included in the datasets are listed in TABLE \ref{TAB_semicore}, compared with existing USPPs.
+For each orbital, two projectors were used to generate the PAW dataset.
 The generated dataset was carefully tested with logarithmic derivatives, ionization potentials, and simple crystal structures.
 The logarithmic derivative energy range considered was taken to be from $-7.0 \Ry $ to $ 3.0 \Ry $, and orbital angular momentum $l$ from 0 to 4 ($s$, $p$, $d$, $f$, $g$).
 These tests ensured the quality of the PAW dataset.
-Throughout this paper, we used a cutoff energy of $ 40 \Ry $ for plane-waves in both PAW and USPP calculations to ensure convergence, and the irreducible Brillouin zones were sampled with the Monkhorst-Pack scheme \cite{mp_kpoints}, $8\times8\times8$ for the body-centered tetragonal (bct) unit cell (non-magnetic NM/checker-board antiferromagnetic CB-AFM states), $6\times6\times8$ for the base-centered orthorhombic (bco) unit cell (spin-density wave antiferromagnetic SDW-AFM state).
+Throughout this paper, we used a cutoff energy of $ 40 \Ry $ for plane-waves in both PAW and USPP calculations to ensure convergence, and the irreducible Brillouin zones were sampled with the Monkhorst-Pack scheme \cite{mp_kpoints}, $8\times8\times8$ for the body-centered tetragonal (bct) unit cell (non-magnetic NM/checker-board antiferromagnetic CB-AFM states), and $6\times6\times8$ for the base-centered orthorhombic (bco) unit cell (spin-density wave antiferromagnetic SDW-AFM state).
 Both LDA and Perdew-Burke-Ernzerhof (PBE) parameterizations \cite{PBE_1} to GGA were used.